icbmisutb/Picbmis2019/exampleSite/content/about/journal.md

 +++
-Title = "About the Journal"
+Title = "About the Proceddings"
 Summary = "Basic information about the Proceedings" Date = "2020-07-18T09:00:00+10:00"